ole00/data_compiler/README.md

 * use #ifdef [SYMBOL] #else #endif for conditional data compilation
 * use -DSYMBOL or -DCONST_VAL=100 as a parameter to inject values or preprocessor symbols during compilation time.
+* check the exmaples in the 'examples' directory for more information